Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 ### Writing conventions

-- **Bold** is used for menu items, dialog boxes, buttons and functions in GUI.
+- **Bold** is used for menu items, dialogue boxes, buttons and functions in GUI.
 - `>` is used to separate a sequentially selection of menu items, e.g. **File > Save as**
 - The typewriter font is used in code examples.
 - Numbered lists are used for steps in a process.